Join our school from 9th grade

 School bag

-We ask all students and families to read our Code of Conduct carefully.
-Understanding and respecting these guidelines ensures a safe and respectful atmosphere for all members of our school community.
+We ask all students and families to carefully read our Code of Conduct.
+Understanding and following these guidelines ensures a safe and respectful environment for everyone in our school community.

 Resource information:B-015-D-2 DRESS CODE